Superluminal Transformations and Indeterminism: No-go theorem for Superluminal observers

 A4. \textbf{Time has a specific role in every reference frame}\\

-Time has a specific role: along it, the causal structure is aligned, and the envelope of the light cone within which actualisation can occur is defined.
-Under any physical transformation, it should remain the parameter along which deterministic equations evolve, and, more importantly, the parameter relative to which causal relations are defined.
+Time has a specific role: along it, the causal structure is aligned, and the envelope of the light cone within which actualization can occur is defined.
+Under any reference frame transformation, it should remain the parameter along which deterministic equations evolve, and, more importantly, the parameter relative to which causal relations are defined.

+While different observers may disagree on the decomposition of spacetime into spatial and temporal components.
+In any chosen inertial reference frame, the decomposition of spacetime into temporal and spatial directions induces a corresponding representation of the light-cone structure, with timelike directions with respect to space-time points within the light cone, lying within the cone defined relative to that frame’s time axis.
+Different observers adopt different decompositions, but all such representations are related by subluminal or superluminal Lorentz transformations.

 \begin{theorem*} The conjunction of all assumptions A0.- A4. cannot hold simultaneously. \end{theorem*}

 \begin{proof}